 At the rear, there are timber fences with a mix of concrete posts, and timber posts to the left and right of the garden.
-These have been stained.

 The fence to the flank of the summer house is severely weathered and is seemingly installed to ensure that the tenant's pet doesn't escape the rear of the property.